Welcome!

 • #626

-More commonly found are the mini dram bottles for various Godet perfumes, these date to the 1920s-1930s.
+More commonly found are the mini dram bottles for various Godet perfumes, which date back to the 1920s and 1930s.
+These smaller bottles were popular during this period and are now considered collectible items, reflecting the company's history and the era's aesthetic.

 No comments: